CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #5 of 10 in Leather Cleaner.Three above it ↓
+This product ranks #11 of 16 in Leather Care.Three above it ↓

 TL;DR Handles routine leather maintenance reliably in a single pass for body oils and steering wheel grime, but set-in denim transfer or stains more than a few weeks old need a second pass or a dedicated foaming cleaner.
-Carries an H317 skin sensitizer and a California Prop 65 warning for trace surfactant manufacturing residues.
+Carries an H317 skin sensitizer and a California Prop 65 warning for trace surfactant manufacturing residues; wear nitrile gloves for repeated or prolonged contact.

 Spray onto leather, agitate with a soft microfiber, and wipe clean.
-Surfactants handle body oils and everyday grime in one pass; beeswax and PDMS silicone deposit a conditioning film reviewers describe as lasting 2 to 4 weeks.
-The 3,953-review corpus shows no widespread drying or color lift.
-Set-in dye transfer or older food stains often needs a stronger dedicated cleaner.
+Surfactants handle body oils and everyday grime in one pass; beeswax and silicone deposit a conditioning film owners describe as lasting 2 to 4 weeks.
+The broad owner base shows no widespread drying or color lift.
+Set-in dye transfer or older stains often need a stronger dedicated cleaner.
+For perforated seats, spray onto the microfiber rather than directly onto the surface to avoid product pooling.

-Buy it for monthly routine maintenance.
-One bottle handles leather, vinyl, and plastic trim with a simple spray-agitate-wipe workflow.
-Skip it for restoration work on neglected leather or months-old staining; a dedicated foaming cleaner delivers more cleaning power, and a stand-alone conditioner penetrates more deeply.
-The Prop 65 disclosure is worth noting for California buyers.
+Buy it for monthly routine maintenance on a well-kept interior.
+One bottle covers leather, vinyl, and plastic trim with a simple spray-agitate-wipe workflow.
+Skip it for restoration work on neglected leather or months-old staining; a foaming cleaner delivers more cleaning power, and a stand-alone conditioner penetrates more deeply.
+Skip it also if you are sensitive to California-listed substances; this product carries a Prop 65 disclosure.

-The SDS classifies H317 (Skin Sensitization Cat 1) at WARNING signal level, driven by OTNE fragrance at less than 1 percent.
-Gloves are appropriate for repeated or prolonged contact per the H317 classification.
-The Prop 65 warning covers five trace manufacturing residues: 1,4-dioxane, benzene, diethanolamine, formaldehyde, and methanol.
-None are active ingredients.
-The aqueous formula carries estimated VOC below 50 g/L and no aquatic toxicity classification under SDS §12.
+The SDS classifies H317 (Skin Sensitization Cat 1) at WARNING signal level, driven by OTNE fragrance at less than 1 percent; gloves are appropriate for repeated or prolonged contact per that classification.
+The Prop 65 warning covers five trace manufacturing residues in the ethoxylated surfactants; none are active ingredients.
+The aqueous formula carries estimated VOC below 50 g/L with no aquatic toxicity classification per SDS §12.

 The warning covers trace residues from the ethoxylated surfactant manufacturing process: 1,4-dioxane (cancer), benzene (cancer), diethanolamine (cancer), formaldehyde (cancer), and methanol (developmental).
 None of these are active ingredients.
 They are parts-per-million byproduct contaminants that accumulate during the chemical synthesis of ethoxylated alcohols and from the DMDM Hydantoin preservative.
 Prop 65's disclosure threshold is far lower than federal hazard-classification thresholds, which is why the SDS §2 product-level classification is only WARNING (skin sensitization) despite the Prop 65 listing.